 For precise automated document indexing and high-quality results, a reliable Intelligent Document Processing solution is essential.
 The Klippa IDP platform provides your business with the essential tools to swiftly index all your business’s files.

-Klippa DocHorizon stands as an Intelligent Document Processing platform designed to automate the process of indexing all types of documents you need.
+Klippa’s DocHorizon IDP platform allows you to automate all tasks involved in indexing and organizing your documents for seamless integration into your document management systems.
 Through seamless integration of various platform modules with your preferred applications, you can establish a smooth and tailored workflow.

 - Data extraction – Get data extracted automatically from a variety of documents

-- Document conversion – Convert documents into a number of business-ready data formats, such as JSON, XLSX, CSV, TXT, XML, and many more
+- Document conversion – Convert documents into several business-ready data formats, such as JSON, XLSX, CSV, TXT, XML, and many more

 - Document sorting – have your documents sorted based on their industry or use case, for an enhanced use of document management